Gecko is the rendering engine used by Mozilla

 - GNU IceCat is just the regular Firefox long-term release with some default configuration tweaks and some bundled privacy-focused extensions; it isn't a different browser.
 It's entire "codebase" is actually a few bash-scripts which changes the graphics, adds extensions and changes configuration options.
 It is not a fork.

 - Waterfox is a stripped down actively developed Firefox version.
 There is a Linux, Windows and macOS version.
 The changes are large enough to perhaps call it a fork but the changes are mostly removal of Firefox code and there's not much in terms of new original code added.
+The project got sold to System1, an ad company, however the developers stay the same.
 It's essentially a stripped-down rebrand.
 The homepage is https://www.waterfox.net/

 Gecko-"based" Firefox-rebranded Android browsers